rkuma183/wilsonmar.github.io/_posts/2016-09-12-powershell-on-mac.md

    The response is "Write-Output".

-Write-Host skips the pipeline (not redirected)
+   BTW, Write-Host skips the pipeline (not redirected)

    Write-Host $env:computername -foreground Green

    "--passthru" means do not go through Pipeline.

+However, many parameters are not recognized.
+For example, this common command results in an error:

+   ls -al

+   Instead, use:

+   <tt><strong>
+   dir -File | format-table<br />
+   </strong></tt>

+   NOTE: dir is an alias to Get-ChildItem.

 ## Paths #